MonoGame/docs.monogame.github.io/articles/roadmap.md

 * Vulcan support.
 * DX 12 support.
 * Updated GDK integration for Xbox Consoles (only available to registered ID@Xbox developers)

+> [!IMPORTANT]
+> Please note that the move to the new native backend will effectively **deprecate the DesktopGL project type**, this will be replaced with the newer **DesktopVulkan** platform.
+>
+> The **WindowsDX** platform is also under review to include support for DX12 and the [Microsoft GDK](https://github.com/microsoft/GDK) (Game Development Kit), once the results ar epublished the Roadmap will be updated to reflect the plans.

 ### [Release 4.0](https://github.com/MonoGame/MonoGame/milestone/10) (Provisional)